 Before moving to college, I had always gone to church with my parents, every Sunday without missing a beat.
 In college, you’re on your own and it’s up to you to maintain that connection.
 When I started college, finding a church came easily because I attend a Catholic university with the physical church located less than a stone’s throw away from the dorm where I live.
 Find a nearby church and connect with the community, priest, and other young adults.
 You will discover a whole new circle of friends, and, if your schedule allows, you might check out other church activities or volunteer opportunities.
 Time spent in church can help center you especially during stressful periods (particularly during finals!).
 Church will provide a necessary break from academics as well as spiritual refreshment.
 Also, it can be so much more fulfilling if you choose to go on your own, rather than being pushed to attend by your parents.

 College is definitely the time to meet new people and make tons of new friends.
-However, it is also a time to distinguish the friends you truly connect with and care enough about to keep in touch with when you’re away at college.
-Remember to call and check in on friends every once in a while, for they might be going through similar experiences in their college life as well.
+However, it is also a time to distinguish the friends you truly connect with and care enough about to keep in touch with while you’re away.
+Remember to call and check in on friends every once in a while — they might be going through similar experiences in their college life as well.
 The bonds you make and keep long distance will usually be friendships that last for life.